rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 Raspberry Pis have become popular for industrial applications.
 They are inexpensive, reliable and have a massive community of blogs, YouTube videos, and magazine articles supporting them.

-Canonical, Ubuntu's publisher, has a dedicated Raspberry Pi page located [Install Ubuntu on a Raspberry Pi](https://ubuntu.com/download/raspberry-pi).
+Canonical, Ubuntu's publisher, has a dedicated Raspberry Pi page located here [Install Ubuntu on a Raspberry Pi](https://ubuntu.com/download/raspberry-pi).

 The RPi 5 is available in several different models.
 The difference is the amount of RAM.
 To build a dedicated RPi 5 for this project I recommend the 8GB RAM model.
-That is overkill for just the scripts used but the cost is negligible compared to the 4GB model and I find that it's always better to have more RAM for future proofing.
+That is overkill for just the scripts but the difference in cost is negligible compared to the 4GB model and I find that it's always better to have more RAM for future proofing.

 **On 12/29/2025 on the Amazon site:**
 Raspberry Pi 5 8GB - $93.99